MiaoDX-fork-and-pruning/docker-env-kobuki/README.md

 ## Usage
 Just install docker-ce on your machine and pull the docker image.
-Afterwards run the docker environment on your machine, thats easiest with docker compose, just run `docker compose up -d`.
+Afterwards run the docker environment on your machine, thats easiest with docker compose, just run `docker compose up -d kobuki-base-arm64`.
 You could also setup systemd to automatically start the image, however you probably want to use this project as base and create your own docker-compose file.